 Finding out about Kew's collections and scientific activities

 Kew offers specialist modules specifically designed to meet the needs of students from a range of programmes at UK universities, including:

 - University of Exeter MSc in Biodiversity and Conservation

 - Royal College of Art MA in History of Design

 - University College London MSc in Conservation for Archaeology and Museums

 - Camberwell College of Arts MA in Conservation

 - Camberwell College of Arts BSc (Hons) in Conservation

 Students from these courses undertake dissertations and placements linked to Kew’s collections or research teams.

-Enquiring about new group study visits
+Enquiries about group study visits

 Kew welcomes enquiries from other universities about potential study visits linked to Kew’s areas of expertise.
 University lecturers who would be interested in exploring the possibilities of a group study visit to Kew should make initial enquiries at least 12 months before the course is due to be taught.